FTP-droid/Logger/README.md

 ```

-*Note that you may encounter unexpected results if you try to start or stop a timer when the logLevel is currently set to to a level that does not include timers, since this logLevel
+*Note that you may encounter unexpected results if you try to change the log level from a logLevel that allows timers to a logLevel that doesn't allow timers or vice versa
-enables the TIMER functions to exit early and not set/unset any timer.
-Therefore, it is not recommended to change the log level from a logLevel that allows timers to a logLevel that doesn't allow timers or vice versa, in between the usage of a timer.*
+in between the TIMER_START and TIMER_STOP functions of a timer.
+Therefore it is not recommended to change the log level in between the use of a timer.*

 ## Sources
-For help on initalizing a typescript project: https://www.howtographql.com/typescript-helix/1-project-setup/
+For initalizing a typescript project: https://www.howtographql.com/typescript-helix/1-project-setup/

 For determining how to change the color of text in a node.js console application:
 https://stackoverflow.com/questions/9781218/how-to-change-node-jss-console-font-color.
-The colors for this application are implemented using the accepted answer in the previous thread.
+The colors for this application are implemented using the accepted answer in the above thread.

 ## Design Choices